-NO. Y/N E1 All distribution and/or retail facilities involved in the storage, handling and/or selling of AN should ensure employees have received training on the Fertilizer Canada e-Learning Ammonium Nitrate Security Course.
+NO. Y/N E1 All distribution and/or retail facilities involved in the storage, handling and/or selling of AN and/or CAN should ensure employees have received training on the Fertilizer Canada e-Learning Ammonium Nitrate Security Course and/or the Calcium Ammonium Nitrate Security Course.
 At a minimum Site and/or Operation Managers are required to have successfully completed the course, renewed annually.